stiles/pyfr24/docs/installation.md

 ## Using pip

-You can install Pyfr24 directly from PyPI:
+Install Pyfr24 from PyPI:

 ```bash
 pip install pyfr24
 ```

-Or install in editable mode from the repository:
+Or install from the repository:

 ```bash
 git clone https://github.com/stiles/pyfr24.git